lisayu198/CS151-Library-Management-System-by-Jamba-Juice/README.md

 10. Steps to run your code
 On welcome screen, click on sign up to make a new account, you will be given a library card number Login with library card number and password
-OR login with a preexisitng account:
+OR login with a pre-exisitng account:
-Login:
 (Pre-existing user)
 - User: 19897
 - Password: Password1!
 Click on book in library and click on the checkout button and click on book in user book list then click on checkin button Logout to save data

 EXTRA CREDIT: Login as librarian,
 Library Card Number: Librarian
 Password: librarian123!
 Here, you can add a book on the right by entering the 4 fields, title, author, ISBN and condition You can also remove book by clicking on the book on the left panel, it will also display book info

 WAlK THROUGH: